CHAPTER 9

 19. Wetin be the fifth promise wey Jehovah make to e people?

 19 PROMISE 5.
 Unity among worshippers of Jehovah.
 Imagine how distressing it was for faithful worshippers to see disunity among God’s people before the exile.
 Influenced by false prophets and corrupt shepherds, the people rebelled against the faithful prophets who represented Jehovah; the people even broke into opposing factions.
 Thus, one of the most appealing features of the restoration was this promise through Ezekiel: “I will give them a unified heart, and I will put a new spirit in them.”
-(Ezek.
-11:19) As long as the returning Jews remained at unity with Jehovah God and with one another, no opposer could defeat them.
-As a nation, they could once again bring glory to Jehovah instead of reproach and dishonor.
+(20, 21.
+How the things wey Jehovah promise them happen when them come back to their land?

 20 Were those five promises fulfilled on the Jews who returned from exile?
 We do well to remember the words of faithful Joshua of old: “Not one word out of all the good promises that Jehovah your God has spoken to you has failed.
 They have all come true for you.
-Not one word of them has failed.”
-(Josh.
+Not one word of them has Josh.
 23:14) So it was in Joshua’s day; so it had to be in the days of the exiles who returned to their homeland.

-21 The Jews gave up idolatry and the other disgusting practices of false religion that had alienated them from Jehovah.
+failed.”
+(21 The Jews gave up idolatry and the other disgusting practices of false religion that had alienated them from Jehovah.
 Against all likelihood, they resumed living in their homeland, cultivating it and enjoying productive lives there.
 One of the first things they did was to restore Jehovah’s altar in Jerusalem and make acceptable offerings there.
 (Ezra 3:2-6) Jehovah blessed them with fine spiritual shepherds, such men as the faithful priest and copyist Ezra, governors Nehemiah and Zerubbabel, High Priest Joshua, and the courageous prophets Haggai, Zechariah, and Malachi.
 As long as the people remained responsive to spiritual direction and guidance, they enjoyed a unity unlike any they had known in a long, long time.—Isa.
 61:1-4; read Jeremiah 3:15.

 22. How we know say the good things wey happen to Israel people wey come back to their land, na small compare to the one wey go happen for future?

-22 Without question, the initial fulfillment of Jehovah’s restoration promises was encouraging!
-Still, that fulfillment was really only a foregleam of something much greater.
-How do we know that?
+we know that?
 Well, the promises were conditional; Jehovah would fulfill them only to the extent that the people remained obedient and responsive.
 In time, the Jews again became disobedient and rebellious.
 But as Joshua pointed out, Jehovah’s word always comes true.
 So the promises would see a greater, more lasting fulfillment.
-Let us see how that came about.
+Let us see how that came about.‘I Go Happy With You’

 23, 24.
 Which year the promise wey Jehovah make for Acts 3:21 start to happen, and how?